qq1012510777/cuDFNsys/README.md

 * [Installation of UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse)

-Installation of OpenMP, Eigen and HDF5 are not difficult.
+Installations of OpenMP, Eigen and HDF5 are not difficult.
 Just google.

 # Environment setup
 After installations of above-mentioned packages, _cuDFNsys_ should be linked to them.
 In the directory 'Modules', .cmake files can be found, where the path of corresponding packages should be added/set/changed.